dipta-sdd/campaignbay/readme.txt

 With its intuitive dashboard, flexible campaign types, and high-performance discount engine, you get unparalleled control over your marketing strategy without sacrificing site speed.

+**New:** Take control to the next level with our robust **Conditional Logic**.
+Now you can restrict campaigns to specific User Roles, perfect for wholesale programs or VIP exclusives.

 **Key Features:**

 *   **Multiple Campaign Types:** Create classic **Scheduled Sales**, tiered **Quantity Discounts**, urgency-driven **Early Bird** offers, and popular **BOGO (Buy X Get X)** deals.
 *   **Advanced Analytics Dashboard:** Get an instant, data-rich overview of your campaign performance.
 Track total discount value, sales from campaigns, and discounted orders with interactive charts.
 *   **Flexible Targeting:** Apply discounts to your entire store, specific products, or categories, with powerful exclusion rules for precise control.
+*   **User Role Targeting:** Limit campaigns to specific user roles (e.g., Wholesale Customers, VIPs) using our new Condition engine.
 *   **Full Scheduling & Automation:** Set specific start and end dates for your campaigns.
 Our reliable, automated system handles activation and expiration using a robust WP-Cron and failsafe mechanism.
 *   **Intelligent Stacking Logic:** Configure powerful rules for how your discounts interact with each other and with native WooCommerce coupons.
 *   **Customizable Display:** Tailor promotional messages on product and cart pages with dynamic placeholders (e.g., `{percentage_off}`, `{buy_quantity}`).